gwpachlatko/anything-goes/_posts/2018-03-30-easy-guide-linux-installation.md

 I had not become a Debian user by choice but rather by circumstance.
 Tired of the shenanigans of a particular operating system (<abbr>OS</abbr>) from a certain software factory, I paid the software shop I then used to frequent a visit and obtained a copy of the only Linux–based <abbr>OS</abbr> they had on stock.

 It happened to be one of Debian’s derivates.
-Installing it was a easy as pie and it gave me no headaches during daily work; I simply had no need to look any further.
+Installing it was easy as pie and it gave me no headaches during daily work; I simply had no need to look any further.
 Perhaps, I was biased.
 I had to find out.

 So I tested nine randomly picked operating systems and eight desktop environments.
 Here’s a list in no particular order (terms in parentheses indicate the desktop environments tested with the respective <abbr>OS</abbr>):